On 25 June 2014, the Senate established the Senate Select Committee on

 The final reporting date for the committee is 20 June 2016.
 The committee's

-resolution allows the committee to make interim reports such as this one.
+resolution allows the committee to make interim reports such as this one which

-hearings which focused on mental health is at Appendix 1.
+hearings which focused on big linkage is at Appendix 1.

 Through its extensive program of public hearings, the committee has

-taken evidence from many health experts, practitioners, consumers and
+taken evidence from many health experts, researchers, practitioners, consumers

-Throughout the committee's inquiry, mental health issues have been
+Throughout the committee's inquiry, witnesses and submitters have raised

-detail, the committee held three hearings focussing specifically on mental
+detail, the committee held three hearings focussing specifically on the use and

 inquiry.
-In relation to mental health issues, the committee has received 19
+In relation to data linkage issues, the committee has received 29

 submissions.
-A list of submissions relating to mental health is at Appendix 2.
+A list of submissions relating to data linkage is at Appendix 2.